Welcome to the Territory incentives

 6. Due diligence, audit and privacy

-The Department of Trade, Business and Innovation is collecting your personal information to determine your suitability (and ongoing suitability) to receive incentives under the program and to contact you in relation to your application.
+The Department of Industry, Tourism and Trade is collecting your personal information to determine your suitability (and ongoing suitability) to receive incentives under the program and to contact you in relation to your application.
 If you do not wish to provide your personal information, the department will not be able to determine your eligibility and will not progress your application.
 The types of personal information we will collect about you includes information and documents to verify your identity, age, residency, employment, spousal relationship, expenditure and personal solvency, as per the following:

 Table: Types of personal information the department will collect.

 |Reason||Type of documents|

 |To verify identity, age and Australian citizenship / residency||Certified birth certificate, passport, Australian citizenship certificate or permanent resident evidence, and driver’s licence or other official photographic identity cards, eg, a proof of age or photo ID card|

 |Proof of residency outside the Northern Territory||Driver's licence, or other official photographic identity cards, rental agreement(s), utility bills or other proof of principal place of residency for the two years preceding the application, eg, contract of sale, lease arrangement or rental receipts for your place of residence up to two years old|